StydeNet/enlighten/README.md

 ## Customizing the intro page

-To customize the content of your dashboard page, you can add an `ENLIGHTEN.md` markdown file to the root path of your project.
+To customize the content of your Dashboard page, you can add an `ENLIGHTEN.md` markdown file to the root path of your project.
 The content of this file will overwrite the default page provided by this package.

 ## Credits